-In the Area of Operation, EU NAVFOR units can arrest, detain and transfer persons suspected of intending to commit, committing or having committed acts of piracy or armed robbery at sea.
+In the Area of Operations, EU NAVFOR units can arrest, detain and transfer persons suspected of intending to commit, committing, or having committed acts of piracy or armed robbery at sea.

 EU NAVFOR assets can seize vessels of suspected pirates or armed robbers, vessels captured by an act of piracy or armed robbery at sea, and such vessels which are in the hands of the pirates or armed robbers, as well as the property on board.

-The suspects can be prosecuted by an EU Member State, by Regional States or any other Third States which the EU has agreements with, and who wish to exercise its jurisdiction over the suspected pirates or armed robbers.
+The suspects can be prosecuted by an EU Member State, by Regional States, or by any other Third States with which the EU has agreements, and which wishes to exercise its jurisdiction over the suspected pirates.
 Suspected pirates may not be transferred to a Third State unless conditions relevant to International Law, notably International Law on Human Rights, are met.

 Political control, strategic direction and command structure

-The Political and Security Committee (PSC) exercises the political control and strategic direction of the EU military operation, under the authority of the Council of the European Union and the High Representative of the Union for Foreign Affairs & Security Policy/Vice-President of the European Commission (HR/VP).
-The Operation Commander of the EU NAVFOR reports directly to the PSC.
+The European Union’s Political and Security Committee (PSC) exercises political control and strategic direction of this first EU maritime military operation, under the authority of the Council of the European Union and the High Representative of the Union for Foreign Affairs & Security Policy/Vice-President of the European Commission (HR/VP), Her Excellency Federica Mogherini.
+The Operation Commander (Op Comd) of the EU NAVFOR reports directly to the PSC.

-The Force Commander (FCdr) exercises command and control of all military forces in the Area of Operation from the Force Headquarters (FHQ) afloat on a flagship contributed by Members States.
-He is responsible for planning, orchestration and execution of tactical military activities, and contributes to the Operational Planning taking place in the OHQ.
+The Force Commander (FCdr) exercises command and control of all military forces in the Area of Operations from the Force Headquarters (FHQ) afloat on a flagship contributed by a Member State.
+He is responsible for the planning, orchestration and execution of tactical military activities, and contributes to the Operational Planning taking place in the OHQ.

 The EU Comprehensive Approach against piracy in the Horn of Africa

-Piracy in the Region has been a threat to security, international shipping and development since the mid-2000s.
-Somali-based piracy is characterised by extorting ransom money for the vessel and the crew and bears all features of organised crime.
-Piracy is a complex issue that can only be overcome by combining political and diplomatic efforts with military and legal action, development assistance and strong international coordination.
+Somali-based piracy is a complex issue that can only ultimately be overcome by combining political and diplomatic efforts with military and legal action, development assistance and strong international co-ordination.
 With all these tools at its disposal, the EU is in a unique position to contribute to international efforts.

 EU NAVFOR is one part of the EU’s “Comprehensive Approach”, tackling both current symptoms and root causes of the problem.
 To that end, other CSDP Missions in region include:

-The EU Training Mission Somalia (EUTM Somalia) is an EU military training mission which aims to strengthen the Somali National Government (SNG) and the Institutions of Somalia, by providing military training to members of the Somali National Armed Force (SNAF).
+The EU Training Mission – Somalia (EUTM Somalia) is an EU military training mission which aims to strengthen the Somali National Government (SNG) and the institutions of Somalia, by providing military training to members of the Somali National Armed Forces (SNAF).

-The EU’s multi-facetted engagement in the Horn of Africa is guided by the “Strategic Framework for the Horn of Africa”.
-It defines five priorities for EU action: building robust and accountable political structures; contributing to conflict resolution and prevention; mitigating security threats emanating from the region; promoting economic growth, and supporting regional economic cooperation.
+The EU’s multi-facetted engagement in the Horn of Africa is guided by its “Strategic Framework for the Horn of Africa”.
+This defines five priorities for EU action:

-To coordinate these efforts, since 1 January 2012, the EU appointed a Special Representative to the Horn of Africa.
-He was tasked to initially focus on Somalia and the regional dimensions of the conflict there, as well as on piracy, which has its root causes in the instability of Somalia.
+To co-ordinate these efforts, the EU appointed a Special Representative to the Horn of Africa on 1 January 2012.
+He was tasked to focus on Somalia and the regional dimensions of instability in the country, as well as on piracy, which has its root causes in the instability of Somalia.

-Prosecution of piracy suspects are key component of the overall fight against piracy.
+The prosecution of piracy suspects is a key component of the overall fight against piracy.